konsumer/lambda-cms/README.md

 }
 ```

-This transport should be a complete set of functions to edit the source of your site, so somethign else can build it (like gatsby, nextjs, or whatever.)
+This transport should be a complete set of functions to edit the source of your site, so something else can build it (like gatsby, nextjs, or whatever.)

 You can also implement a theme, which exports react-element for `Page` (for all pages), `Type` (a single type form), `Auth` (content part of auth form), or any of the named field-types.
 There is a default theme that uses [rsuite](https://rsuitejs.com/).